At Britain's door, migrants defy French border crackdown

 The migrant problem in Calais is not new and France has attempted many ways of addressing humanitarian needs, finding permanent shelter for migrants who live in makeshift tents in and around Calais or sending them home.
 But every time a major camp has been closed, the migrants have returned.

-Aid workers say new migrants, who traveled from southern Europe through the free-travel zone, are east Africans who are poorer and less well-connected than earlier waves of migrants from Pakistan and Afghanistan.
+Aid workers say new migrants, who travelled from southern Europe through the free-travel zone, are east Africans who are poorer and less well-connected than earlier waves of migrants from Pakistan and Afghanistan.

 “What’s changed is those showing up since September or October spent their money to cross the Mediterranean, and now they have nothing.
 So they take more risks,” he said.